nadjascodejourney/scrollr3fproject/README.md

 - Vite & React: For fast development and optimized build management.
 - react-three/fiber: Integration of Three.js with React for a reactive 3D rendering environment.
-- react-three/drei: Extension of react-three/fiber with useful helper components.
+- react-three/drei: Extension of react-three/fiber with useful helper components (i.e.: <Html/>, <Sparkles/>)
 - Three.js: WebGL based library for 3D graphics on the web.
 - CSS & Tailwind CSS: For styling and layout.
 - GSAP: For animations.